O que é processo de usinagem CNC para um modelo de protótipo de misturador? Um guia passo a passo

 1. How to prevent PC mixing cups from scratching during CNC machining?

-We take three key steps: 1) Use Sharp, high-quality solid carbide tools to minimize cutting force; 2) Apply a protective film to the cup surface before machining; 3) Clean chips with compressed air (not cloth) to avoid abrasive scratches.
+We take three key steps: 1) Use sharp, high-quality solid carbide tools to minimize cutting force; 2) Apply a protective film to the cup surface before machining; 3) Clean chips with compressed air (not cloth) to avoid abrasive scratches.
 These measures keep the PC surface scratch-free.

 1. What is the total time required to machine a single mixer prototype?

-Total time is ~4–7 days: 1 day for 3D modeling/material prep, 1–2 days for CNC machining (desbaste + acabamento), 1–2 days for post-processing (polishing/painting), and 1–2 days for assembly/debugging.
+Total time is ~4–7 days: 1 day for 3D modeling/material prep, 1–2 days for CNC machining (roughing + acabamento), 1–2 days for post-processing (polishing/painting), and 1–2 days for assembly/debugging.
 Batch production (10+ protótipos) can be shortened to 3–5 days with parallel processing.

 Índice